Sitor Situmorang: Selected works

 and Rindu Kelana into English.
 His complete short stories have been translated and published in English in two volumes by Silkworm Books: Oceans of Longing: Nine Stories (2018) and Red Gerberas: Short Stories (2018).

+Some of his poems, such as Surat Kertas Hijau, Kaliurang and La Ronde have been set to art song by Indonesian composer and pianist Ananda Sukarlan and now are popular among classical music vocalists.